boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 The [Maven Build Cache](https://maven.apache.org/extensions/maven-build-cache-extension/) is now enabled by default for new projects.
 Existing projects can reference [the generation template](https://github.com/boozallen/aissemble/tree/dev/foundation/foundation-archetype/src/main/resources/archetype-resources/.mvn) to enable this functionality in their own projects.

 ## Kafka Docker Image
-The baseline Kafka Docker image has moved from using the _wurstmeister/kafka_ image (which was outdated and is no longer available) to using [Bitnami's Kafka image](https://hub.docker.com/r/bitnami/kafka) as its base.
+The baseline Kafka Docker image has moved away from using the _wurstmeister/kafka_ image (which was outdated and is no longer available) to using [Bitnami's Kafka image](https://hub.docker.com/r/bitnami/kafka) as its base.
 If you are using the v2 Kafka chart managed by aiSSEMBLE, it will now pull the baseline Kafka image instead of directly using the Bitnami image.
 If you are still on the older v1 chart, it is already using the baseline image and will be the Bitnami flavor in 1.7.0.
 Kafka Connect support is still included in the baseline image.

 ## Package Renaming
 * Python modules were renamed to reflect aiSSEMBLE.
 These include the following.

 | Old Python Module                       | New Python Module                                 |
 |-----------------------------------------|---------------------------------------------------|